open-xml-templating/docxtemplater/.github/contributing.md

 npm run preversion
 ```

-Be sure the tests still pass :
+Be sure the tests still pass if you do a change :

 ```
 npm test